Skip to main content

 New Orleans, Louisiana · FDIC Cert #33492

-Crescent Bank is an FDIC-insured bank (Certificate #33492) with $1.3B in total assets and $1.1B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Crescent Bank, an FDIC-insured bank (Certificate #33492) with $1.3B in total assets and $1.1B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in New Orleans, Louisiana, the bank maintains a Tier 1 capital ratio of 12.10% (Well-Capitalized) and a nonperforming loan ratio of 2.73%.
-BankHealthData assigns a composite Health Grade of C (54/100).
+BankHealthData assigns a composite Health Grade of C (54/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Crescent Bank (FDIC cert 33492) is a mid-sized bank with $1.3B in total assets and $1.1B in deposits, based in New Orleans, Louisiana.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.